-- C1.1 These Standards apply to the collection-activities of all, storage, and distribution services of cellular therapy products-collected from living donors. - C1.2 Collected cellular therapy products shall be distributed to cell processing facilities that meet the FACT Standards with respect to their role in the cellular therapy product manufacturing process. - C1.3 Collection-shall comply with applicable laws and regulations. of cellular therapy products shall abide by Applicable Law. - C1.3.1 If required by applicable laws and regulations, collections Collections shall be performed in a facility licensed, registered, or accredited as required by the appropriate governmental authorities for the activities performed. - C1.4 Cellular collection services shall be overseen by a designated Medical Director, a Quality Manager, and a minimum of one (1) additional designated staff member.
+- C1.1 These Standards apply to the collection, storage, and distribution services of cellular therapy products. - C1.2 Collected cellular therapy products shall be distributed to facilities that meet the FACT Standards with respect to their role in therapy. - C1.3 Collection of cellular therapy products shall abide by Applicable Law. - C1.3.1 Collections shall be performed in a facility licensed, registered, or accredited as required by the appropriate governmental authorities for the activities performed. - C1.4 Cellular collection services shall be overseen by a designated Medical Director, a Quality Manager, and a minimum of one (1) additional designated staff member.
 This team shall have been in place and performing cellular therapy product collections for at least twelve (12) months preceding initial accreditation. - C1.5 There shall be a process to qualify the sites for cellular collections, including at a minimum chain of identity. - C1.5.1 Surgically collected cellular material shall be collected at a site accredited by the Joint Commission, DNV, HFAP, or other appropriate accrediting body. - C1.6 A minimum of five (5) cellular therapy products shall have been collected during the twelve months preceding initial accreditation, and a minimum average of five (5) cellular therapy products shall have been collected annually within the accreditation cycle. - C1.7 There shall be written criteria for each collection site that defines the level of donor acuity and risks that can be safely managed.